Jeffrey Laitman: Activities in scientific and scholarly societies

 Laitman is an active member in a number of scientific and scholarly societies, most notably the American Association of Anatomists (AAA), one of the premier scientific and educational societies in the world.
-He has held many positions in the AAA, including being elected a Member of the Board of Directors from 2006–2009.
-In 2009 Laitman was elected President of the Association and will serve as President-Elect from 2009–2011, President from 2011–13, and Past-President from 2013–2015.
-In 2009 he was elected Vice President of The Mount Sinai Alumni, Inc., and in 2011 elected President of that organization.
-In 2009 he was also elected Vice-Chair of the Anatomical Committee of the Associated Medical Schools of New York (ASMSNY).
-Laitman also serves as Associate Editor and Editor for Functional and Evolutionary Morphology for The Anatomical Record, and in that role has overseen many special issues of that journal, such as ones on aquatic mammals, paranasal sinuses, dinosaurs, primate functional anatomy, new world monkey evolution, the anatomy underlying new advances in cochlear and vestibular implants and the evolution of primate special senses.
+He has held many positions in the AAA, including being elected a member of the board of directors from 2006 to 2009.
+In 2009 Laitman was elected as the 81st president of the association and will serve as president-elect from 2009 to 2011, president from 2011 to 2013, and past president from 2013 to 2015.
+In 2009 he was elected vice president of The Mount Sinai Alumni, Inc., and in 2011 elected president of that organization.
+In 2009 he was also elected vice-chair of the Anatomical Committee of the Associated Medical Schools of New York (ASMSNY).
+Laitman also serves as associate editor and editor for functional and evolutionary morphology for The Anatomical Record, and in that role has overseen many special issues of that journal, such as ones on aquatic mammals, paranasal sinuses, dinosaurs, primate functional anatomy, new world monkey evolution, the anatomy underlying new advances in cochlear and vestibular implants and the evolution of primate special senses.